intel-analytics/ipex-llm/README.md

    ```

 ### Image classification API
 Using *Analytics Zoo Image Classification API* (including a set of pretrained detection models such as VGG, Inception, ResNet, MobileNet,  etc.), you can easily build your image classification applications, as illustrated below.
+(See more details [here](docs/docs/ProgrammingGuide/image-classification.md))

 1. Download image classification models in Analytics Zoo

-   You can download a collection of image classification models (pretrained on the ImageNet dataset) from [image classification model zoo](docs/docs/models/imageclassification/README.md#download-link).
+   You can download a collection of image classification models (pretrained on the ImageNet dataset) from [image classification model zoo](docs/docs/ProgrammingGuide/image-classification.md#download-link).

 2. Use *Image classification API* for off-the-shell inference
    ```